clambin/tado-exporter/README.md

 Available Commands:
-completion  Generate the autocompletion script for the specified shell config      Show Tado configuration help        Help about any command monitor     Monitor Tado thermostats
+completion  Generate the autocompletion script for the specified shell help        Help about any command monitor     Monitor Tado thermostats
 ```

 ### Configuration file
 The configuration file option specifies a yaml file to control the behaviour:

 ```
 # Set to true to enable debug logging